List of Baltimore neighborhoods

-Neighborhoods in the City of Baltimore are officially divided into nine geographical regions: North, Northeast, East, Southeast, South, Southwest, West, Northwest, and Central, with each district patrolled by a respective precinct of the Baltimore Police Department.
+This list of Baltimore neighborhoods includes the neighborhoods of Baltimore, Maryland, divided into nine geographical regions: North, Northeast, East, Southeast, South, Southwest, West, Northwest, and Central.
+Each district is patrolled by a respective precinct of the Baltimore Police Department.

 Charles Street down to Hanover Street and Ritchie Highway serve as the east-west dividing line and Eastern Avenue to Route 40 as the north-south dividing line.
-However, Baltimore Street is north-south dividing line for the U.S. Postal Service.
+Baltimore Street is the north-south dividing line for the U.S. Postal Service.
 It is not uncommon for locals to divide the city simply by East or West Baltimore, using Charles Street or I-83 as a dividing line.

-The following is a list of major neighborhoods in the city of Baltimore, Maryland, organized by broad geographical location within the city.
-See below for a list of maps published by the City of Baltimore Department of Planning.
+The following is a list of major neighborhoods in Baltimore, organized by broad geographical location in the city: